More about: Best Things To Do In Rome

 12. Enjoy the views from the Gianicolò

-Personally I love to see the cities from "above"; an overview of their rooftops and gardens is for me the moment to breathe fresh air and think about how lucky you are to be there at that precise moment enjoying the trip.
+Personally I love to see the cities from "on high"; an overview of their rooftops and gardens is for me the moment to breathe fresh air and think about how lucky you are to be there at that precise moment enjoying the trip.

-In Rome there are many places with wonderful views, but I recommend the one you will get from the eighth hill of Rome: the Gianicolo, located above the Trastevere district.
-In addition to the views, you will enjoy a relaxed atmosphere away from the usual hustle and bustle of Rome and enlivened by street performances such as puppet theaters.
+In Rome there are many places with wonderful views, but I recommend the one you will get if you book a tour of Trastevere.
+From the eighth hill of Rome: the Gianicolo, located in this neighborhood you will have incredible views.
+But besides the views, you will enjoy a relaxed atmosphere away from the usual hustle and bustle of Rome and enlivened by street shows such as puppet theaters.

 13. Taste the Roman gastronomy

-In every country the local food is an attraction, but in Italy it is more so than almost anywhere else in Europe.
+In every country the local food is an attraction, but in Italy it is more so than in almost any other part of Europe.
 A trip to Rome just to try its pizza, pasta and ice cream is already a trip well spent, so don't forget: eat.

 Don't do it in a hurry or in the street while waiting in line to enter a monument; sit in a restaurant and spend two hours eating, tasting each dish, asking the chef for his specialties and, if you have time, join a gastronomic tour to discover Rome's best pizzas and excellent pastas.

-Of course, if you want to go out on your own to find a good place to eat, I leave you a list of my favorite places to eat and dine in Rome to encourage you to try some of them and above all, to avoid falling into the traps that (sometimes) the city has prepared for tourists.
+Of course, if you want to go out on your own to find a good place to eat, I leave you a list of my favorite places to eat and dine in Rome so that you can try some of them and, above all, to avoid falling into the traps that (sometimes) the city has prepared for tourists.
+Another option to enjoy the culinary culture to the fullest without worrying is to book a gastronomic tour of Rome.

 14. Have an aperitivo in Trastevere

-Trastevere is a different Rome and many say the most authentic of all.
+Trastevere is a different Rome and many say that the most authentic of all.
 The best way to get to know all it has to offer is to take a guided tour of Trastevere.
-Also take note of the best places to eat in Trastevere and all that the Trastevere neighborhood has to offer when night falls.
+Also take note of the best places to eat in Trastevere and all that the neighborhood of Trastevere has to offer when night falls.

 15. Tour Rome by night